Libby007/condo_ds_project/README.md

 User guide:
 1. code that deploy streamlit app to cloud: app.py
-2. backend project code: in code folder
+2. project code: in code folder
 3. the rest of files not in folder are used for deployment